GeorgesMachhour/PasswordGenerator/README.md

 ## Note

 It's recommended to ensure the generated password is securely stored or saved, as it's not stored or logged anywhere by the script.

----

-Feel free to customize this README according to your preferences or add any additional information you find necessary.